“They see people as chess pawns and move them around when others begin to see through their actions.

 Not to sound pessimistic, but if these people are entrenched in an organizational system, there’s not a lot anyone can do to oust them.
 Only other, ethical leaders can begin the process of pushing these people out.
 Leaders with the vision and values that go beyond the sole focus of money and profit.

-It’s not good or bad it just is.
+It’s not good or bad; it just is.

-Obviously, most business are started to make money in a capitalistic system.
+Obviously, most businesses are started to make money in a capitalistic system.
 Organizations that set the vision to go beyond profits and make the world a better place can fight these toxic patterns of leadership.

 In one example, there was a leader who truly bought into the style of servant leadership.
 His employees told us that he had them revisit the vision and values at every meeting.
 Then people were encouraged to state how someone showed up in those values throughout the week.

 This CEO donated immensely during the hurricane in Puerto Rico, and showed all his employees that he cared about their well-being with his actions.
 The people we interviewed said they actually loved this CEO.

 Overall, leadership like the example above, of the organization can be the largest force to push out toxic leaders (toxic leaders rarely change).
 But anyone can survive or influence within their own sphere’s while this shift happens.

 “It’s not impossible to change cultures, but those toxic leaders will hold on to their positions with every fiber of their being, using all the gaslighting, bait-and-switch, power moves THEY have been studying.